AustinCodingAcademy/JS411-8week-ebook/ebook-folder/docs/module-2/protectedRoutes-intro.md

 export default Router;
 ```

 > NOTE: Notice how we are just sending the instance of the `Dashboard` component, this will be rendered by the Protected Route component based on the condition that someone is Authenticated or not.
-This does not to be wrapped like a JSX element `<Dashboard />`.
+This does not need to be wrapped like a JSX element `<Dashboard />`.
 You need to simply pass in the `Dashboard` reference, from our import at the top of the file, as a property into our `ProtectedRoute` component.

-Now, the `<Dashboard />` component will be protected and only be shown based on some condition like is the user authenticated, *after we add it in*, of course.
+Now, the `<Dashboard />` component will be protected and only be shown based on some condition like is the user authenticated, *after we add the checkAuth-functionality in*, of course.

 We use the `ProtectedRoute` component by simply replacing the element property being rendered from one of the regular `Route`'s we've already built.